Learning Sets with Separating Kernels: Introduction

 Now, Theorem \ref{primo} states that, if either $K$ is completely separating, or at least separates $X_\rho$, then $X_\rho$ is the level set of a suitable distribution dependent continuous function $F_\rho$.
 More precisely, let ${\hh}$ be the reproducing kernel Hilbert space associated to $K$ \cite{aron50}, $T:\hh\to\hh$ the integral operator with kernel $K$, and denote by $T^\dag$ its pseudo-inverse.
 If we consider the function $F_\rho$ on $X$, defined by

 and $K$ separates $X_\rho$, then we prove that

 (where for simplicity we are assuming $K(x,x)=1$ for all $x\in X$).

 The above result is crucial since the integral operator $T$ can be approximated with high probability from data (see \cite{RoBeDe10} and references therein).
-However, since the definition of $F_\rho$ involves the pseudo-inverse of $T$, the support estimation problem is ill-posed \cite{tikars77} and regularization techniques are needed to ensure stability.
+However, since the definition of $F_\rho$ involves the pseudo-inverse of $T$, the support estimation problem can be unstable \cite{tikars77} and regularization techniques are needed to ensure stability.
 With this in mind, we propose and study a family of spectral regularization techniques which are classical in inverse problems \cite{enhane} and have been considered in supervised learning in \cite{bapero07,logerfo08}.
 We define an estimator by